 Volume Variance Relations for Scaling Statistics#

-This is a tutorial for / demonstration of Volume Variance Relations.
+This chapter is a tutorial for / demonstration of Volume Variance Relations.
+It is critical to remember:

 • all spatial statistics have an implicit scale assumption